Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Signal-to-noise ratio and lensing information

 where $t_{\rm exp}$ is the exposure time \citep[here we fix $t_{\rm exp} = 1428\ {\rm s}$, to match a typical HST exposure in the F814W filter, e.g.,][]{Shajib2019}.
 We can also define a per-pixel SNR for the lensed arcs only:

 where $s_{{\rm arc},i}$ is the flux contribution from the extended source (i.e., removing the quasar flux) in the pixel.
-A total signal-to-noise ratio in the lensed arcs can then be calculated by summing the extended source contribution in all pixels with ${\rm SNR}_{\rm pix}>1$:
+A total SNR in the lensed arcs can then be calculated by summing the extended source contribution in all pixels with ${\rm SNR}_{\rm pix}>1$:

 In this equation, $\mathbbm{1}_i=\mathbbm{1}( {\rm SNR}_{\rm arc, pix}^{(i)}>1)$, where $\mathbbm{1}$ is the indicator function, such that $N_{\rm arc}$ is the number of pixels where the lensed arc contribution is significant (compared to the background and quasar light), $S_{\rm tot}$ is the compounded signal in those pixels, and $S_{\rm arc}$ is the compounded contribution from the extended source only.